Steve and DC: End of the show

 On April 23, 2008, Shannon announced he was leaving the show to pursue a career in Birmingham, Alabama, hosting the morning news program on Clear Channel station WERC 960 AM.

 Following Shannon's departure from the program, Chymes continued to host the syndicated radio show, renaming it DC and the Family, until 2011.

 Revival

 In September 2021, Chymes (by then having changed his on-air pseudonym to DC Daniel) joined WFFN in Tuscaloosa, Alabama, where Shannon had been employed since 2016.
-As part of Daniel's position as Director of Content for WFFN, he rejoined Shannon on-air, reviving the show in October 2021.
+As part of Daniel's position as Director of Content for WFFN-FM and TownSquare Media Tuscaloosa, he rejoined Shannon on-air, reviving the show in October 2021.